Latin rights

+Some also had, under certain conditions, the Ius suffragii ("right to vote"); this was exercised as part of a single tribe and only if they migrated to Rome (differently from Roman citizens, who could exercise their right to vote, if they were in Rome, as part of their various tribes).
 Outside of Italy, the term Latinitas continued to be used for other cases.
 Cicero used this term in relation to Julius Caesar's grant of Latin rights to the Sicilians in 44 BC.
-This use of "ius Latii" or "Latinitas" persisted to the reign of Emperor Justinian I in the sixth century AD.
-This status was later given to whole towns and regions: Emperor Vespasian granted it to the whole of Hispania and Emperor Hadrian gave it to many towns.
+This status was later given to whole towns and regions: Vespasian granted it to the whole of Hispania and the emperor Hadrian gave it to many towns.
+The ius Latii or Latinitas persisted to the reign of Justinian I in the sixth century AD.

 Origin

 Rome was one of the many Latin cities of Italy.
 From 340 to 338 BC the Latin League, a confederation of circa 30 towns in Latium (land of the Latins) which was allied with Rome, rebelled in what has been called the Latin War.
 The Romans won the war and dissolved the Latin League.
 Many of the city-states of Latium were fully incorporated into the Roman Republic, while others were given limited rights and privileges which could be exercised in dealings with Roman citizens.
 These came to be known as ius Latii.
 The ius Latii was given to some Roman colonies which were founded around Italy in the fourth and third centuries BC to strengthen Roman control, as Rome expanded its hegemony over the peninsula.
 They were colonies which were given Latin legal status, and their settlers the ius Latii, instead of the Roman legal status of other colonies whose settlers kept Roman citizenship.
 Colonies of Latin status were called "Latin colonies" and those of Roman status were called "Roman colonies".
 Roman citizens who settled in a Latin colony lost their Roman citizenship and acquired ius Latii.
 Latin colonies were usually larger than Roman colonies and were populated largely by Latins and other allies.

 With Roman expansion beyond Italy, Latin colonies were also founded outside Italy, e. g.
 Carteia (contemporary San Roque), which was founded in Hispania in 171 BC and was the first Latin colony outside of Italy.
 In 122 BC, the plebeian tribune Gaius Gracchus introduced a law which extended the ius Latii to all other residents of Italy.
 This reflected the increasing ties between Rome and the Italic peoples through trade and the ties between the leading families in the Italian towns and patrician families in Rome.
 In 44 BC, Julius Caesar granted the ius Latii to all free-born Sicilians.